-Unfortunately, while there are no costs that will be awarded in your favour if you are successful at the Administrative Appeals Tribunal it is a little better in the Federal Court.
+While there are unfortunately no costs that will be awarded in your favour if you are successful at the Administrative Appeals Tribunal, it is a little better in the Federal Court.

-This is a little different when an application is made for a review of the Tribunal’s decision at the Federal Circuit Court.
-If you win at the Federal Circuit Court then you are likely to also be given a favourable costs order which means the Minister is ordered to pay certain costs.
+This is a little difference when an application is made for a review of the Tribunal’s decision at the Federal Circuit Court.
+If you win at the Federal Circuit Court then you are likely to also be given a favourable costs order, which means the Minister is ordered to pay certain costs.

-These costs in the Federal Circuit Court are usually in a fixed lump sum and currently are something in the vicinity of AUD 7,000.
+These costs in the Federal Circuit Court are usually in a fixed lump sum and currently are in the vicinity of $7,000.

 How do I work out who the best immigration lawyer is?

-The best immigration for you is the one you can best communicate with and who takes your calls and who is courteous and in whom you have trust and respect and confidence.
+The best immigration lawyer for you is the one you can best communicate with, one who takes your calls, is courteous and in whom you have trust, respect, and confidence.

-There is no point in having somebody who is particularly expensive and who has a particularly great reputation but who has no time to understand the issues of your case and has no empathy about your circumstances.
+There is no point having somebody who is particularly expensive with a particularly great reputation but who has no time to understand the issues of your case and has no empathy about your circumstances.